A-Croshaw/cosbranok/README.md

  * Also there is a link in the word here within the text that will take the user back to the home page.

+ * This is all so the user does not have to use the back button on the browser or type the URL to return to the site.

 ![Thank-You Image](documents/readme-images/thankyou.png)

 ## _404 Page_